 On the client side, the JDBC driver references the LO handle through an IfxLocator object.
-Your JDBC application obtains an instance of the IfxLocator class to contain the smart-large-object locator handle, as shown in Figure 4-2.
+Your JDBC application obtains an instance of the IfxLocator class to contain the smart-large-object locator handle, as shown in the following figure.
 Your application creates a smart large object independently and then inserts the smart large object into different columns, even in multiple tables.
 Using multiple threads, an application can write or read data from various portions of the smart large object in parallel, which is very efficient.

 Figure 4-2.
-Locating a Smart Large Object In a Client Application
+Locating a smart large object In a client application

-In IDS, support for Informix smart large object data types is available only with 9.x and later versions of the database server.
+In IBM Informix, support for Informix smart large object data types is available only with 9.x and later versions of the database server.